 Use a tool like BondView’s Municipal Bonds for Sale Report to keep track of prices and fluctuations.

 BondView’s Municipal Bonds for Sale Report includes bonds that can be bought on the open market via a broker, alongside indicators that help you gauge bond quality.
 BondView constantly combs the site to showcase muni bonds available for sale that should be worthy of further due diligence by you as you make investment decisions.
 You can also customize Bondview’s criteria to identify your own buying opportunities.

-Regardless of how you participate in the municipal bond market, the MSRB emphasizes that before investing in a muni bond, you should consider your investment’s needs and request written information from your financial advisor about how fees are charged and which fees apply to your account.
+Regardless of how you participate in the municipal bond market, before investing in a muni bond, you should consider your investment’s needs and request written information from your financial advisor about how fees are charged and which fees apply to your account.